lourod1987/cpap-assignment/README.md

 # Run the application
 1. To retrieve the files you can clone the repository from this page.
 * If you are downloading the files, unzip them, and extract the files to where you want them in your directory.
-2. CD into the directory where the root folder of the application is and run 'npm install' in your terminal or cmd line.
+2. CD into the directory where the root folder of the application is and run 'yarn install' or 'npm install' in your terminal or cmd line.
-3. Now run 'npm start' to run a live version of the application in development mode.
+3. Now run 'yarn start' or 'npm start' to run a live version of the application in development mode.
     This will automatically open a new window in your default browser at http://localhost:3000.
 * Alternatively you can visit the live link to this app [here](https://techagg.netlify.com/).